 Every episode?
 Is B83 full of hosts that “breached” and/or had “dissonant episodes” (same thing or different)?

-There might be a clue in the state of the ruffle in the blue dress neckline Dolores wears.
+Thought there might be a clue in the state of the ruffle in the blue dress neckline Dolores wears.
 In the flashback, it’s neatly folded.
 In modern day, it’s disarrayed.
-But it’s also disarrayed in scenes with William, so maybe not much of a clue.
+But it’s also disarrayed in most other scenes, so not much of a clue.

 Maeve infected by Dolores.
 “Violent delights,… violent ends.”
 Maeve definitely affected; expression change.
 Dolores expression changes back to benign?
 (Or is it cat who ate the canary, wouldn’t hurt a fly?)